Skip to content

 1. Compile one normalized catalog

-Use NormalizedParsedCatalog::compile when you want a runtime-facing lookup structure with stable compiled keys, but you are still working from one normalized catalog.
+Use NormalizedParsedCatalog::compile when you want a runtime-facing lookup structure with stable compiled keys and you are still working from one normalized catalog.

 use ferrocat::{CompileCatalogOptions, ParseCatalogOptions, parse_catalog};